sujaytorvi/NotepadQTApp/README.md

 #### v.
 Superscript Function: Makes selected text superscripted and also new characters that are entered.
 #### vi.
 Shows Resume when About me is clicked

-## At the time of creating this git repo the code is being tested and new fixes are pushed to the repo